ahmedgamalyousef/Fawry-Internship-Task/README.md

 ```
 - We found that the server can't be reached using DNS or 8.8.8.8 , then start to apply temporary solution
 ##### 🔧 Temporary Solution:
-- Added a manual entry to /etc/hosts file:
+- Added a manual entry to /etc/hosts file :
 ```
 192.168.43.139      internal.example.com
 ```
-- After modification, the /etc/hosts file looks like:
+- After modification, the /etc/hosts file looks like :
 ```
 192.168.43.139 internal.example.com
 127.0.0.1 localhost